panzerdp/dmitripavlutin.com/content/posts/049-map-vs-object/index.md

 getByKey(kindOfMap, foo); // => 'Foo related data'
 ```

-You don't need all this headache with [WeakMap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) (a specialized version of `Map`): it accepts objects as keys.
+[WeakMap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) (a specialized version of `Map`) is a better solution:

-The main difference between `Map` and `WeakMap`is that the latter allows garbage collection of the objects that are keys.
-This prevents memory leaks.
+* `WeakMap` accepts objects as keys
+* Allows straightforward access of value by the key, with O(1) complexity

 The above code refactored to use `WeakMap` becomes trivial: